asingh275/Tic-Tac-Toe/README.md

     message: message.userName,
 }
 ```
 After that the client will set the opponent information to message.userName and update player cards accordingly.
-<br><br>

 #### message-chat event